Strategy design pattern is used for selection of algorithm from a family of algorithms based on context or data.

 independently from clients that use it.

-The intent is to encapsulate each algorithm of family and make them interchangeable based on context or data.
+The intent of strategy design pattern is to encapsulate each algorithm of family and make them interchangeable based on context or data.

 Client needs to select different algorithm based on request or data.
 Also it is difficult to add new algorithm if

 The client will have complexity to handle the algorithms and it will become hard to maintain.
 This will add lot of conditional

 statements.
 Also modification in existing algorithm and addition or deletion will be difficult.

 Make the selection of algorithm separate from implementation and encapsulate the implementation of different